 The Company is aware of the importance of environmentally clean and safe operations.The Company's policy requires conduct of operations in such a manner so as to ensuresafety of all concerned compliances environmental regulations and preservation ofnatural resources at the Plant.

-There have been no instances of fraud reported by the Statutory Auditors under Section143(12) of the Companies Act 2013 & Rules framed thereunder either to the Company orto the Central Government.
+There have been no instances of fraud reported by the Statutory Auditors under Section143(12) of the Companies Act 2013 and the Rules framed thereunder either to the Companyor to the Central Government.

-30. CONSERVATION OF ENERGY & TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGSAND OUTGO.
+30. CONSERVATION OF ENERGY & TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGSAND OUTGO

 The information on conservation of energy technology absorption and foreign exchangeearnings and outgo as stipulated under section 134(3)(m) of the Companies Act 2013 readwith Rule 8 (3) of the Companies (Accounts) Rules 2014 is as follows: